EDITED BY F. J. POWICKE,

 Indians than your Church service cometh to, I should cast in my judg

-ment that it were your duty so to do, and to be only the apostle to
+ment that it were your duty so to do, and to be only the

 the Indians."

-The early congregational view of ordination-that it was the seal
+view of ordination-that it was the

 of an indissoluble marriage between a man and a particular church-

-did sometimes induce this feeling of sole possession, and led to incon
+did sometimes induce this feeling of sole

 veniences which broke it down.
-What gradually took its place was
+What

-Baxter's view of ordination as a man's setting apart by qualified
+Baxter's view of ordination as a man's setting apart by

 ministers, or elders, to the general ministry of the Church-though